-Shrewsbury is a decidedly white-collar town, with fully 89.81% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Shrewsbury is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Shrewsbury who work in management occupations (12.31%), sales jobs (11.11%), and healthcare (10.53%).
+Shrewsbury is a decidedly white-collar town, with fully 90.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Shrewsbury is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Shrewsbury who work in management occupations (13.68%), office and administrative support (9.85%), and sales jobs (9.74%).

 Also of interest is that Shrewsbury has more people living here who work in computers and math than 95% of the places in the US.

 Shrewsbury is a very ethnically-diverse town.
 The people who call Shrewsbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shrewsbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Shrewsbury include Italian, French , English, and German.
+Important ancestries of people in Shrewsbury include Irish, Italian, English, German, and French.

 The most common language spoken in Shrewsbury is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.